jchnelson/JSONparser/README.md

 Note that the output operator can be used with the pointer from the return of at() directly.
 This will output the value in a JSONValue pointed to, or when used with a JSONObject will show the entire nested structure.
 This can be a bit much when it's a large JSON, so be aware.

 It might be better to output a specific nested item if there is a deeply-nested structure in the JSON you're currently using.

+If you're looking for just the top-level information, try key_index() which will return a vector of the keys in insertion order.
+This vector is used to keep the correct order of the keys, and can be handy to access the structure when used with at().

-Both JSONValue and JSONObject have the at() function available, but for a value, this will always return a null pointer.
-This, or the type() member function, can be used to test whether a pointer is an object or a value in the JSON structure.  type() returns a char, 'j' for object, 's' for string, 'i' for int, 'd' for double, 'b' for bool.
+Both JSONValue and JSONObject have the at() function available.
+For a JSONObject this will return the pointer for the object at that point in the structure,  but when
+called on a JSONValue, this will always return a null pointer as there is no key to access within a single value.
+This, or the type() member function, can be used to test whether a pointer is an object or a value in the JSON structure.  type() returns a char, 'j' for object, 's' for string, 'i' for int, 'd' for double, and 'b' for bool.

 ```cplusplus